 Georgia divorce laws require at least one spouse to be a resident of the state for 6 months.
-Divorce in Georgia is no-fault based, and the most common ground for divorce is irreconcilable differences, meaning the parties simply cannot get along and their marriage is at an end.
-Other grounds for divorce include adultery, habitual intoxication and abandonment.
+Divorce in Georgia is no-fault based, and the most common ground is irreconcilable differences, meaning the parties simply cannot get along and their marriage is at an end.
+Other grounds for divorce in GA include adultery, habitual intoxication and abandonment.
 Georgia courts require a 30-day waiting period after filing for divorce in order to allow for the couple to possibly reconcile.

 There is no way to predict the total cost of a divorce.
 The best way to control fees is to ensure you have a solid litigation plan.
 A solid plan is one based on clear communication between a client and their attorney.